Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Image Reconstruction: Results and Evaluation

 Furthermore, these calculated centroids are instrumental in analyzing the shape, size, and brightness distribution of the stars using higher-order image moments.
 To this end, the central moment of an image is calculated according to:

 The sum of \(p\) and \(q\) defines the order of the central moment.

+The second order ($p+q\,=\,2$) central moment of the brightness distribution of the images is analogous to the moment of inertia of a mass distribution.

-Fig.~\ref{fig:struc} presents the second-order central moments (\(\mu_{11}, \mu_{20}, \mu_{02}\)), which are used to study the structure of a fast-rotating star along the line of sight (as explained in the upcoming subsection).
-All three plots demonstrate a linear relationship in the second-order moments, similar to the monopole, thereby confirming the success of applying the GAN to reconstruct images with II.
+Fig.~\ref{fig:struc} presents the comparison of monopole, second-order central moments (\(\mu_{11}, \mu_{20}, \mu_{02}\)), and third-order central moments (\(\mu_{30}, \mu_{03}, \mu_{21}, \mu_{12}\)) which are used to study the shape, structure and brightness distribution of a fast-rotating star along the line of sight, respectively using 6- and 9- IACT facilities (as explained in the upcoming subsection).
+The figure also highlights the impact of (u,v)-plane coverage on image reconstruction.

-The brightness distribution is characterized by the skewness of the image, which is quantified by calculating the third-order central moments (\(\mu_{30}, \mu_{03}, \mu_{21}, \mu_{12}\)).
-Fig.~\ref{fig:moments} presents all third-order moments for both the ground truth and the reconstructed image.
-The skewness along the $x$ and $y$ axes (\(\mu_{30}\) and \(\mu_{03}\)) appears acceptable, as shown in both upper panel of Fig.~\ref{fig:moments}, where a linear relationship exists between the ground truth and predicted images.
-However, the other higher-order moments (\(\mu_{21}\) and \(\mu_{12}\))—particularly \(\mu_{12}\), as depicted in both lower panel of Fig.~\ref{fig:moments}—do not align as well.
-This indicates that further improvement is possible and should be investigated.
+The green data points correspond to the monopole and moments obtained with six telescopes arranged as shown in the left panel of Fig.~\ref{fig:teles}, while the red points represent results from the nine-telescope configuration displayed in the right panel of the same figure.
+The red points exhibit a comparatively larger scatter than the green ones, suggesting that improved (u,v)-plane coverage plays a more significant role than simply increasing the number of baselines.

+A numerical comparison of scatter of the moments of the reconstructed (or predicted) images with reference to the ground truth images is worked out and presented here.
+In order to evaluate the ``scatter metrics" of the moments, let us first extend the notations given in the formulas of raw moments (as in eq.(\ref{eqn:Mom-ij}), the centroids (as in eqs.(\ref{eqn:Centroid}) and the central moments (as in eq.(\ref{eqn:Central-Mom}) and apply them to the three sets of images produced in the testing process.
+Thus we define the raw moments $M_{ij}^{\mathrm{GT}}$, $M_{ij}^{\mathrm{N6}}$ and $M_{ij}^{\mathrm{N9}}$ for each image belonging to the set of ground truth (``$\mathrm{GT}$"), and for the reconstructed ``$\mathrm{N6}$", ``$\mathrm{N9}$" image sets respectively.
+Extending the same logic, we use the eqs.(\ref{eqn:Centroid}) to define the centroids $\left\{\left(x_c^{\mathrm{GT}}, y_c^{\mathrm{GT}}\right), \left(x_c^{\mathrm{N6}}, y_c^{\mathrm{N6}}\right), \left(x_c^{\mathrm{N9}}, y_c^{\mathrm{N9}}\right)\right\}$ respectively for each of the images in the three data sets.
+Once again, using eqn.~(\ref{eqn:Central-Mom}), for each image in each of the datasets, we can define the central moments.